 Looking for new restaurants in the New Year?
-Here are six Vermont restaurants to try in 2016.
+Here are six Vermont restaurants to try this year.
 Whether you prefer fine dining or old fashioned diners, you can’t go wrong with these six restaurant picks.
 (Special thanks to Vermont food writer Melissa Pasanen for her Brattleboro suggestions.)

 156 Saint Paul St., Burlington